 Bear bile farming in Vietnam.

 About 3,000 Asiatic black bears (aka moon bears) are kept in illegal captivity – most caught directly from the wild – and are regularly ‘milked’ for their bile by having a syringe inserted into their gall bladder.
-Bear bile farming was made illegal in Vietnam back in 2005 but the practise is still widespread.
+Bear bile farming was made illegal in Vietnam back in 2005 but the practise is still widespread. [pullquote]The local authorities are also to be active in implementing recommendations from national government and bodies.[/pullquote]

 The bears are kept in small ‘crush cages’ that allow easy access to the abdomen for bile extraction.
 Some bears will spend up to 20 years of their lives in these crates though most will have a captive life expectancy of between 10 and 12 years because of the mental stress and muscle wasting from being kept in such confined conditions.